AdobeDocs/experience-manager-cloud-manager.en/help/using/code-quality-testing.md

 >[!NOTE]
 >
->While it is a best practice to make the `@SuppressWarnings` annotation as specific as possible, i.e. annotate only the specific statement or block causing the issue, it is possible to annotate at a class level.
+>While it is a best practice to make the `@SuppressWarnings` annotation as specific as possible (i.e. annotate only the specific statement or block causing the issue), it is possible to annotate at a class level.

 ## Security Testing {#security-testing}

-[!UICONTROL Cloud Manager] runs the existing **AEM Security Heath Checks** on the staging environment following deployment and reports the status through the UI.
+[!UICONTROL Cloud Manager] runs the existing AEM Security Heath Checks on the staging environment following deployment and reports the status through the UI.
 The results are aggregated from all AEM instances in the environment.

 These same health checks can be executed at any time through the Web Console or the Operations Dashboard.